We visited Azumino Daio Wasabi Farm in Nagano

 Azumino Daio Wasabi Farm

-Azumino Daio Wasabi Farm is Japan’s largest wasabi farm and is nationally famous as a popular sightseeing spot in Nagano.
+Azumino Daio Wasabi Farm is Japan’s largest wasabi farm, nationally famous as a popular sightseeing spot in Nagano.
 Actually, this time was my 7th or 8th (I don’t remember which) visit to the wasabi farm.

 Although today was a weekday, there were a lot of people visiting there.
-In fact, in the wide parking lot, quite a few cars from various areas in Japan were parked.
+In fact, in the wide parking lot, quite a few cars from various regions were parked.

 Food Court

-Soon after entering the wasabi farm, this roofed food court welcomed us, where several food stands were selling various kinds of dishes and each had its specialty food featuring wasabi.
+Soon after entering the wasabi farm, this roofed food court welcomed us, where several food stands were offering a variety of dishes, and each had its specialty featuring wasabi.

 For example, this ice cream parlor’s specialty was the soft serve with wasabi flavor.